albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 ---

-# How does this work?
+# How Does This Work?

 ```kotlin
 val credentials = Credentials(Username("a"), Password("b"))